 Option #4: Use a Third-Party App

 The final alternative you have is to download an alarm app to your MacBook.
-Open up the App Store, and in the search bar, search for “alarm.”
+Open the App Store, and search for ” alarm ” in the search bar.”
 You can choose one that is the most appealing to you, but this article uses Wake Up Time – Alarm Clock.

-Once you have the app downloaded to your MacBook, open it, and then set the alarm.
-It’s fairly straight forward, as it works similar to any alarm or timer app out there.
+Once the app is downloaded to your MacBook, open it and set the alarm.
+It’s fairly straightforward, as it works similarly to any alarm or timer app.
 When you set it up, you’ll see an orange display box under the current time, which displays when your alarm will go off.
 One of the neat things about Wake Up Time is that there are several different sounds to choose from within the app’s Settings.
 You can even select different LED clock styles if you so choose!